-- Atherosclerosis (most common type of arteriosclerosis): multifactorial inflammatory disease of the intima, manifesting at points of hemodynamic shear stress
+- Multifactorial inflammatory disease of the intima, manifesting at points of hemodynamic shear stress

-Arteriolosclerosis: hardening of arterioles
+Arteriolosclerosis: hardening of the small arteries and arterioles

 - Hyaline arteriolosclerosis